rust-lang/rfcs/text/0000-variadic-tuples.md

 ### Declarative form

+The declarative form is used in a generic parameter group, so it can occur in:

 - Struct generic parameters     : `struct MyStruct<(..#T)>`
 - Function generic parameters   : `fn my_function<(..#T)>`
 - Type alias declaration        : `type MyTuple<(..#T)>`